Vanille-N/abelian_sandpile/README.md

 Work is currently in progress on:
 - Abelian sandpiles
-- Conway's game of life
+- Conway's game of life and any other life-like automata
 - Brian's brain

-Next versions may include:
 - Langton's ant

 Planned modifications:
-- generalize to any Life-like automata
 - enable reading from text files to initialize grid